terra-reference/terraref.github.io/_posts/blog/2016-08-09-getting-started-with-clowder.md

 ### Next steps

 Please get in touch or create a github issue once you are starting to actually develop your extractor and I can help get you off to a good start.

-Also, I think I’m missing someone from the To: list I got in the calendar invite – please forward this to anyone I missed.
+Contact Max Burnette via [email, phone](http://www.ncsa.illinois.edu/assets/php/directory/contact.php?contact=mburnet2), on GitHub, or on our [Slack Channel](https://terra-ref.slack.com/)

 ## References